by Dirk Brockmann

 - Susceptible: In this state a site can be infected by an infectious neighbor.

-- Infectious: In this state a site can transmit the infection to a susceptible neighbor.
+- Infected: In this state a site can transmit the infection to a susceptible neighbor.

 - Recovered: In this state a site is immune to infection.
 Infected sites become recovered spontaneously at a defined rate.